artefactual/atom-docs/admin-manual/installation/upgrading.rst

 ====================================

-To make all these changes take effect, you will need to re-index the files you've imported into your database, and clear the cache.
+To make all these changes take effect, you will need to re-index the files you've imported into your database, and clear the application cache.

 First, rebuild the search index:

 .. code-block:: bash

    php symfony search:populate

+For more information and options on this task, see:
+:ref:`maintenance-populate-search-index`.

 Then, clear your `cache <http://symfony.com/legacy/doc/book/1_0/en/12-Caching>`__ to remove any out-of-date data from the application: